-No power, hard on gas and its hard to start.
+No Oomph – No power, hard on the gas and it’s hard to start.

 How To Adjust Lash

-Remove the plug and turn off the gas if fuel tap fitted.
+Remove – Remove the plug and turn off the gas if the fuel tap is fitted.

-Push rods should be straight, its not uncommon for them to bend causing a no start condition.
+Pushrod – Pushrods should be straight, it’s not uncommon for them to bend causing a no-start condition.
 Replacing is a simple job.
 I have removed for demonstration purpose.
 DO NOT REMOVE PUSHRODS TO ADJUST VALVES.

 Keep turning until the blunt object starts to go into the cylinder by approx. 1/4 inch.
 Note that both valve springs are unloaded.
 This is the beginning of the 3rd stroke (Power stroke).
 This is where we adjust valves.

-Here I am holding the adjuster nut (inner nut) with a wrench.
+Locknut – Here I am holding the adjuster nut (inner nut) with a wrench (in the rain).
 The lock nut (outer nut) must be released before I can turn the adjuster.
 Your engine valve setup may be different but the idea will be the same.
 In some cases, the adjuster grub screw will be a small Torx head or other variation.

 That wasn’t so bad!

-What does OHV mean on a lawn mower?
-OHV stands for overhead valve, it’s an engine layout where the valves are positioned directly above the combustion chamber.
-This provides smoother running, more power and fuel efficiency.
+What does OHV mean on a lawnmower?
+OHV stands for overhead-valve, it’s an engine layout where the valves are positioned directly above the combustion chamber.
+This provides a smoother running, more power, and fuel efficiency.

 Briggs & Stratton stuck exhaust valve?
 This can happen to mowers when they lay up over winter.
 Trapped moisture between the valve stem and sleeve turns to corrosion and causes them to stick.
 Removing the valve cover and tapping them lightly with a piece of wood or rubber hammer will free them.